 I was always a big fan of the Oranjezicht City Farm Market when it was in its original location.
 And I used to try visit on a monthly basis.
-However, when it moved to Helen Zille’s home and then again to the Waterfront I fell out of the habit of going.
+However, when it moved to Helen Zille’s home and then again to the V&A Waterfront I fell out of the habit of going.
 However, on a weekend stayover at The Radisson Hotel the Oranjezicht City Farm Market was in walking distance at Granger Bay and we thought a visit would be an easy lunch option.
 I was so impressed and now my parents actually visit most Saturdays to pick up fresh veggies, flowers, fantastic dips, mayos and fresh bread.
 It really is so wonderful to shop with your eyes and buy beautiful produce for the weekend.

 I couldn’t resist taking photos of all the beautiful food!
 Check out these giant avos and beautiful porcini mushrooms!
-I love the idea of heading to the market on Saturday morning and planning a whole feast out of whatever is fresh, delicious and seasonal on offer.
-This is a fantasy of mine – in reality my weekends are too unpredictable, I would buy too many things and they’d go dodgy in my fridge until I make yet another curry.
-But my mom does this and a whole ton of other Cape Townians get on the band wagon – I’d encourage you to do the same but no judgies if you just head down for a falafel and a really good cup of coffee!
+I love the idea of heading to the market on Saturday morning and planning a whole feast!
+A feast of whatever is fresh, delicious and seasonal on offer.
+This is a fantasy of mine – in reality my weekends are too unpredictable.
+I would buy too many things and they’d go dodgy in my fridge until I make yet another curry.
+But my mom does this and a whole ton of other Cape Townians get on the band wagon too!
+I’d encourage you to do the same but no judgies if you just head down for a falafel and a really good cup of coffee!

 Aside from amazing veggies and fresh produce you can get your hands on ready made food for breakfast or lunch at the market.
 Alternatively ready made foods to take home for lunches and dinner parties.
 My mom now often gets hold of quiches and desserts for dinner parties.